Configure forms for attribute editing

 For example, for forms that are used during business hours only, you can restrict the start and end times so they do not fall outside your business hours.

-- Check the check box next to Required to define that editors must input a value to the field.
+8. Check the Required check box to define that editors must input a value to the field.

 See Define elements as required for more information.